shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 ### Your Documentation

 In the git repository for your program, you should have a README.md file in the root of your directory that contains information about your project.
 Use GitHub's [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
-You should have at least one commit for your documentation.
+You should have at least one commit for your documentation (in addition to the commits made for your program's source code).
 At minimum, your README.md file should include:

-* Your full name
+* **Your full name**
-* Your Chico State/INGInious username
+* **Your Chico State/INGInious username**
-* Course and section information (e.g. CSCI 211 Programming and Algorithms II, Fall 2023)
+* **Course and section information** (e.g. CSCI 211 Programming and Algorithms II, Fall 2023)
-* A list of the files/directories in the repo and a brief description of what the files/directories contain
+* **A list of the files/directories in the repo** and a brief description of what each file/directory contains
-* An overview of your project
+* **An overview of your project**
   - Any descriptive background details
   - Your research question(s)
   - Stakeholders (who could benefit from this information and insight?)
-* An explanation of your problem-solving approach
+* **A brief explanation of your problem-solving approach**
   - Briefly describe how you approached the problem
   - What were some key variables/inputs that were relevant to the problem?
   - Which ADT did you choose, and why did you choose it?
-* Describe the process
+* **An overview of your experience developing this project**
   - Did you run into any challenges?
 Did you need to do any debugging or troubleshooting?
 Did you need to create several iterations of your algorithm before landing on one that worked?
   - Briefly explain any issues you ran into and how you resolved them (any tools, techniques, or strategies you employed).
-* Explain how a user can use your program
+* **Explain how a user can use your program**
   - You should include details about how a user can run your program once they have access to your repo (How do I execute your program?
 Do you have a makefile?
 Do you have a script?
 Is there a specific command I should run?)
   - You should either (1) create an input file that I can run to see how your code works or (2) provide detailed instructions for the commands I can run to see how your code works.<br>